fractalliter/city-arithmetic/README.md

 ## About program

-this is a simple command line program that use arithmetic methods in Scala for add and subtract two city instance
+this is a simple command line program that uses arithmetic methods in Scala for add and subtract two city instance. more arithmetic operations are in the way to be implemented.

 ### how to run project